Industrial Technologies

 Associate in Applied Science

 The Manufacturing Technology curriculum prepares students to use basic engineering principles and technical skills to identify and resolve production problems in the manufacture of products.
-Includes instruction in machine operations and CNC principles, production line operations, instrumentation, computer-aided manufacturing|(CAM) and other computerized production techniques, manufacturing planning, quality control, quality assurance and informational infrastructure.
+Includes instruction in machine operations and CNC principles, production line operations, instrumentation, computer-aided manufacturing (CAM) and other computerized production techniques, manufacturing planning, quality control, quality assurance and informational infrastructure.

 Graduates should qualify for employment as a manufacturing technician, quality assurance technician, CAD/CAM technician, team leader, or research and development technician.

-*Enrollment in this program of study is limited to Rockingham Apprenticeship and Technical Opportunities
+*Enrollment in this program of study is limited to Rockingham Apprenticeship and Technical Opportunities Partnership (RockATOP) approved pre-apprentices and apprentices.

 Admissions Requirements